Shahzad-Shafiq/BSDSF23M045-OS-A01/Report.md

 **Q3.
 Using `nm` on client_static**
 When I run `nm` on `client_static`, functions like `mystrlen` do not show as external symbols, because their code is already copied inside the executable.
 This shows that static linking makes the program self-contained — all needed code is included at compile time.

+###– Feature 4

+**Q1.
+What is -fPIC and why is it required?**
+`-fPIC` makes position-independent code, which means the code can run from any memory address.
+This is required for shared libraries because the operating system may load them at different places in memory for different programs.

+---

+**Q2.
+Why is there a file size difference between static and dynamic clients?**
+The static client is larger because the library code is copied inside the executable.
+The dynamic client is smaller because it only stores references, and the code is loaded from the `.so` at runtime.

+---

+**Q3.
+What is LD_LIBRARY_PATH and why did we set it?**
+`LD_LIBRARY_PATH` tells the system where to look for shared libraries at runtime.
+We had to set it so the loader could find our custom `libmyutils.so` in the `lib/` folder.
+This shows the dynamic loader’s job is to locate and load shared libraries when a program starts.